DmitriBogdanov/UTL/docs/module_parallel.md

 template <class T = void> struct  max { constexpr T operator()(const T& lhs, const T& rhs) const; }

 // Global scheduler
-/* 'Scheduler'  API, but placed directly into the namespace */ /* 'ThreadPool' API, but placed directly into the namespace */ /* This will use global lazily-initialized thread pool      */
+/* 'scheduler'   API, but placed directly into the namespace */ /* 'thread_pool' API, but placed directly into the namespace */ /* This will use global lazily-initialized thread pool      */

 // Thread introspection